HSCI 336 - Health Aspects of Drug Use » Summer 2020 » Quiz 4

 Natural chemicals in the brain that produce effects similar to those of morphine and other opium-derived drugs are called

-A. endorphins.
+A. amphetamines.

 B. depressants.